CoRE-RG/OMNeT4VSCode/README.md

 You can also clean the build directories with the `clean` task.

 ## Create run tasks
-In the `create_tasks.py` script, there are also functions to create run tasks for simulations.
+In the `create_tasks.py` script, there are also functions to create launch configs for simulations (look for "run" in the names).
-Currently, there is only a task to run the currently openned file with qtenv.
+There are four launch configs that all run a simulation for the currently openned file with qtenv: Debug (uses opp_run_dbg) and Release (uses opp_run), each with and without building all models beforehand.
 It should be possible to adjust the script to create more run tasks, e.g., for parameter studies or batch runs in cmdenv.
 This is future work...

 ## Run a simulation
-To run a simulation go to the top menu and select `Terminal` -> `Run Task...`.
+To launch a simulation go to the `run and debug` tab of vscode and select the config you want to run.
-Select the `Run current simulation ini file` task for the model you want to run.
+Make sure you have the main simulation ini file (e.g., omnetpp.ini) open in the editor.
-There is also a `Run debug current simulation ini file` to run the dbg library, but the vscode debugger is not yet attached to it.
+Just click run and the simulation should start.
-This is future work...
+The debugger will be attached automatically and you can use breakpoints and step through the code.